 Metered Pressurized Irrigation & Tiered Rates

-Spanish Fork was the first city in Utah and is still one of the only to meter pressurized irrigation.
+Spanish Fork was the first city in Utah to meter pressurized irrigation.
 Metering use means that residents and businesses are charged for what they use.
 Doing this encourages conservation through a financial incentive not to water.
 Additionally, the tiered rate system bills heavy water users at a higher rate.

 Reduce Water on City Properties

 With the extreme drought in 2021, all City properties have established a conservation plan.
-All of the parks crews have raised the deck of their mowers to enable the grass to withstand the heat with less water.
-Most parks have also decreased water usage by 20% since May.
+All of the park maintenance crews have raised the blade of their lawn mowers to promote the grass to withstand the heat while using less water.

 Check for leaks in your Drinking Water and Pressurized Irrigation systems